The ECB and Its Watchers XVIII

 The statement that the monetary policy stance of the European Central Bank (ECB) was still appropriate was the key message Mario Draghi, President of the ECB, delivered at the eighteenth edition of the conference series “The ECB and Its Watchers”.
 At the event, which took place at the lecture hall building of Goethe University, the ECB President reaffirmed that the central bank would not need to deviate from its asset-buying program until at least the end of the year.
 Peter Praet, member of the Executive Board of the ECB, also underlined the status quo.
-Speaking after Draghi, the ECB’s chief economist reiterated the importance of sticking to the current policy plan to avoid the risk of reversing the success of its measures.
+The ECB’s chief economist reiterated the importance of sticking to the current policy plan to avoid the risk of reversing the success of its measures.
 Raising the deposit rate too early would render its other policies less effective, Praet said.

 Regarding the international challenges for monetary policy, Thomas Laubach of the Federal Reserve as well as the Deputy Governor of the Bank of Japan, Hiroshi Nakaso, agreed on the point that most central banks were primarily oriented towards domestic objectives.
 International collaboration still seemed to be an exception.
 Laubach, an advisor to Fed chair Janet Yellen and a former Professor at Goethe University, stressed the need to foster clear communication between central banks.
 As a lesson from recent experiences, Philip Lane, Governor of the Bank of Ireland, emphasized the advantages of international coordination by sharing conjunctural assessment, thus gaining clarity about policy feedback rules.